Guide, Updated 18 May 2026

 How often does the easiest UK driving test centre for my postcode change?

 The structural answer is stable year on year; the year-to-year pass rate noise can shift specific centres by 2 to 3 percentage points but rarely changes the ordering within a 6-centre catchment.
-The cluster research at /research/centre-difficulty-clustering shows that cluster membership shifted by at most 2 centres year-on-year over the last 3 years.
+The difficulty research at /research/centre-difficulty-clustering shows that group membership shifted by at most 2 centres year-on-year over the last 3 years.
 Re-run the 3-lever framework at major life events (house move, completion of preparation phase, deadline change) but not weekly; the answer does not move that fast.

 Related guides